xaviermouy/FishSound_Finder/docs/source/usage.rst

 Example
 -------

-The command below runs FishSound Finder on the .wav files located in the ./my_data folder using the metadata in the ./deployment_info.csv file.
+The command below runs FishSound Finder on the .wav files located in the .\my_data folder using the metadata in the .\deployment_info.csv file.
 It will output detection results as netCDF4, Raven, and PAMlab files.

 .. code-block:: console